kmishra9/PL2-AWS-Setup/README.md

     - **Documentation**:Feel free to reference documentation on [Generating a New Key with ssh-keygen](https://www.ssh.com/ssh/keygen/) for more help.

 2. **Setting Up Terraform**
-  - From a GitBash Terminal, clone this GitHub repository on your Workspace (command: `git clone https://github.com/kmishra9/PL2-AWS-Setup.git`).
+  - From a GitBash Terminal, clone this GitHub repository onto your Workspace (command: `git clone https://github.com/kmishra9/PL2-AWS-Setup.git ~/Downloads/PL2-AWS-Setup`).
-    - **Note**: This will create a folder called `PL2-AWS-Setup` in the same directory where you are when you run the clone command.
-To get back to the top level of your home directory (that's generally the best place to clone this GitHub repo), just type `cd`.
+    - **Note**: This will create a folder called `PL2-AWS-Setup` in your Downloads folder
-  - Then, in Atom, create a file and save it as `terraform.tfvars` at the top level of the GitHub repository (i.e. `PL2-AWS-Setup/terraform.tfvars`) and open the existing file, `variables.tf`.
+  - Then, open the GitHub repository in Atom (command: `atom ~/Downloads/PL2-AWS-Setup`)
+  - In Atom, select `View > Toggle Soft Wrap` for better readability.
+  - Next, open two existing files by double clicking them from the `Project` pane on the left: `variables.tf` and `example.tfvars.example`.
-  - In `variables.tf`, you will find a set of variable definitions, descriptions, and defaults.
-You will be responsible for assigning values to these variables, within the empty `terraform.tfvars` file.
+    - `variables.tf` includes a set of variable definitions, descriptions, and defaults.
+    - `example.tfvars.example` is a skeleton which you will modify for your setup.
+On each line, a variable is defined to have some value (i.e. `project_name` has the value `"tf-test"` in the example file)
+  - Rename `example.tfvars.example`.
+You can do so by right clicking the file in the `Project` pane on the left, selecting `Rename`, and specifying `terraform.tfvars` as the new name.
+  - Finally, edit variable values in your new `terraform.tfvars` file to fit your requirements and save the result when you are done.
     - **Note**: The specific values you are responsible for assigning can have somewhat rigid requirements -- _read the documentation for each variable to prevent errors from occurring later_
-    - **Example**: To assign a project name, you could type `project_name = "Kaiser-Flu"` in `terraform.tfvars`.
-Then, you would skip a line, and proceed to an assignment of the next variable documented in `variables.tf`.
-Feel free to make a copy of `example.tfvars.example` and rename it to `terraform.tfvars` to get started.
+    - **Note**: Remember to replace the fake Terraform IAM credentials with the ones you downloaded and documented earlier in the "Getting Started" section
     - **Documentation**: Feel free to reference the "Variable Files" section of [Terraform's documentation on input variables](https://www.terraform.io/docs/configuration/variables.html#Variable_Files) for more help.

 3. **Running Terraform**
-  - In a GitBash Terminal, navigate to this cloned GitHub repository.
+  - In a GitBash Terminal, navigate to this cloned GitHub repository (command: `cd ~/Downloads/PL2-AWS-Setup`).
   - Initialize Terraform (command: `terraform init`).
+This will take about a minute and Terraform will state it has been successfully initiated in bright green.
   - Next, start the automated build (command: `terraform apply`).
 This will take several minutes.
     - **Note**: if you get the error `* module.EC2.aws_instance.EC2_analysis_instance: timeout - last error: dial tcp 12.345.678.901:22: i/o timeout` try rerunning the command.
     - **Note**: if you get any other types of errors regarding resource creation or provisioning try running `terraform apply` once again, but if the issue doesn't resolve itself, report the issue on GitHub.